hibbitts-design/grav-plugin-helios-open-reader/README.md

 ### Reader Structure
 - **Sections structure** — top-level folders named `section-N` are auto-detected as sections and render as section cards on the reader home
-- **Multi-publication** — group multiple publications (books, guides, essays, reports) under a single publications home page; each publication has its own cover image, metadata, and section card grid; `publication-home` folders at root level are auto-detected; the sidebar shows links back to the publications list and the current publication home
+- **Multi-publication** — group multiple publications (books, guides, essays, reports) under a single publications home page; each publication has its own cover image, metadata, and section card grid; publication folders using `section-list.md` (recommended) or `publication-home.md` at root level are auto-detected; the sidebar shows links back to the publications list and the current publication home
 - **Optional parts grouping** — rename section folders to `part-N-section-M` (e.g. `part-1-section-1`, `part-2-section-1`) to group sections into parts; part headings appear automatically on the reader home, and Prev/Next navigation and reading progress are scoped per part
 - **Section N header** — section pages automatically display their section number and configurable label in the page header (e.g. `Chapter 1`, `Project 2`, `Unit 3`); inherits correctly for all sub-pages within a section.
 Set via **Admin → Pages → Reader Home → Section Label**
 - **Section sub-pages** — sections can contain any number of sub-pages, all shown in the sidebar and navigable with Prev/Next controls